SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/issues.md

 1. **INFO**
 Neither a bug nor a quality flaw, just a finding.

 Ideally, the team wouldn't introduce any new issues (any new technical debt).
-[SonarLint](https://sonarlint.org) can help developers because it provides the ability to perform local analyses to check their code before pushing it back to the SCM.
+[SonarLint](https://sonarlint.org) can help developers by letting you perform local analyses to check your code before pushing it back to the SCM.
 But in real life, it's not always possible to code without any new technical debt, and sometimes it's not worth it.

 So new issues get introduced.

 ## Understanding issue context
 Sometimes, issues are self-evident once they're pointed out.
 For instance, if your team has agreed to a init-lower, camelCase variable naming convention, and an issue is raised on `My_variable`, you don't need a lot of context to understand the problem.
 But in other situations context may be essential to understanding why an issue was raised.
-That's why {instance} supports not just the primary issue location, where the issue message is shown, but also secondary issue locations.
+That's why SonarQube supports not just the primary issue location where the issue message is shown, but also secondary issue locations.
 For instance, secondary issues locations are used to mark the pieces of code in a method which add Cognitive Complexity to a method.

-But there are times when a simple laundry list of contributing locations isn't enough to understand an issue.
+However, there are times when a simple laundry list of contributing locations isn't enough to understand an issue.
 For instance, when a null pointer can be dereferenced on some paths through the code, what you really need are issue flows.
 Each flow is a _set_ of secondary locations ordered to show the exact path through the code on which a problem can happen.
-And because there can be multiple paths through the code on which, for instance a resource is not released, {instance} supports multiple flows.
+And because there can be multiple paths through the code on which, for instance a resource is not released, SonarQube supports multiple flows.

 Check out this [![YouTube link](/images/youtube.png) video](https://youtu.be/17G-aZcuMKw) for more on issues with multiple locations.

 ## Issues lifecycle

 ### Statuses
-After creation, issues flow through a lifecycle, taking one of five possible statuses:
+After creation, issues flow through a lifecycle, taking one of the following statuses:

-* **Open** - set by {instance} on new issues
+* **Open** - set by SonarQube on new issues
 * **Confirmed** - set manually to indicate that the issue is valid
 * **Resolved** - set manually to indicate that the next analysis should Close the issue
-* **Reopened** - set automatically by {instance} when a Resolved issue hasn't actually been corrected
+* **Reopened** - set automatically by SonarQube when a Resolved issue hasn't actually been corrected
-* **Closed** - set automatically by {instance} for automatically created issues.
+* **Closed** - set automatically by SonarQube for automatically created issues.

 ### Resolutions
-Closed issues will have one of two resolutions:
+Closed issues will have one of the following resolutions:

 * **Fixed** - set automatically when a subsequent analysis shows that the issue has been corrected or the file is no longer available (removed from the project, excluded or renamed)
 * **Removed** - set automatically when the related rule is no longer available.
 The rule may not be available either because it has been removed from the Quality Profile or because the underlying plugin has been uninstalled.

-Resolved issues will have one of two resolutions:
+Resolved issues will have one the following resolutions:
 * **False Positive** - set manually
 * **Won't Fix** - set manually

 ### Issue Workflow
 Issues are automatically closed (status: Closed) when:
-* an issue (of any status) has been properly fixed => Resolution: Fixed
+* an issue (of any status) has been properly fixed = Resolution: Fixed
-* an issue no longer exists because the related coding rule has been deactived or is no longer available (ie: plugin has been removed) => Resolution: Removed
+* an issue no longer exists because the related coding rule has been deactived or is no longer available (ie: plugin has been removed) = Resolution: Removed

 Issues are automatically reopened (status: Reopened) when:
-* an issue that was manually Resolved as Fixed(but Resolution is not False positive) is shown by a subsequent analysis to still exist
+* an issue that was manually Resolved as Fixed(but Resolution is not False positive) is shown by a subsequent analysis to still exist.

 ## Understanding which Issues are "New"
 To determine the creation date of an issue, an algorithm is executed during each analysis to determine whether an issue is new or existed previously.
 This algorithm relies on content hashes (excluding whitespace) for the line the issue is reported on.
 For multi-line issues, the hash of the first line is used.
 For each file (after detection of file renaming), the algorithm takes the base list of issues from the previous analysis, and tries to match those issues with the raw issue list reported by the new analysis.
 The algorithm tries to first match using the strongest evidence, and then falls back to weaker heuristics.